Variational inference for large Bayesian vector autoregressions: Variational predictive density

-which requires to simulate from the optimal multivariate gaussian distribution of $\boldsymbol{\vartheta}$ according to the second methodology presented in the main paper.
-The last step requires a further approximation.
-We consider a multivariate gaussian approximation to the multivariate Student-t which minimizes the Kullback-Leibler divergence:
+which requires to simulate only from the optimal multivariate Gaussian distribution of $\boldsymbol{\vartheta}$ according to the second methodology presented in the main paper.
+A second-order approximation can be implemented in order to further increase the computational efficiency.
+To this aim, we propose to approximate the multivariate Student-t in \eqref{eq:second_step} with the closest multivariate normal distribution in terms of {\it KL} divergence:

 where, in particular,